My Cookie Journey

 Creamed butter in a mixer bowl.

-You have creamed butter when it looks creamy (big surprise) and it has soft peaks.
-Mine usually covers the bottom of the mixer bowl.
+Step 4: You know the butter is creamed when it looks smooth and creamy and forms soft peaks.
+It will usually spread out and cover the bottom of the mixer bowl.

 Butter and sugar that has been mixed for three minutes and has been creamed.

-Now I add the sugars and mix on a medium mixer speed for 3 to 4 minutes.
-Since there is more sugar that fat (butter), it will look a little grainy from the sugar.
+Step 5: Add the sugars and mix on medium speed for three to four minutes.
+Since there is more sugar than butter, the mixture may look slightly grainy.

 Adding eggs and vanilla extract to the butter sugar mixture.